bernie-skipole/indipydriver/README.md

 Indipydriver provides an 'IPyDriver' class to work with your own code to produce the INDI protocol, and an 'IPyServer' class to serve it on a port.

+Indipyterm is a terminal client, which can be run to view the instrument controls.

+Optionally - if you wanted to create dedicated client programs:

 Indipyclient provides classes which you can use to connect to the port, to create your own client, or to script control of your instrument.

-Indipyterm is a terminal client, which can be run to view the instrument controls.

 Indipyterm can be remote, or could work on the same machine.
 As it is a terminal client, it could be run from an SSH connection, conveniently allowing headless operation.